An introduction to 2d conformal field theory: Modular invariant partition functions

 \section{Modular invariant partition functions}

 We have already seen some examples of modular invariant partition functions, such as torus partition functions of the free boson/fermion \S\ref{sec:free-torus}, and minimal models \S\ref{sec:characters-MM}.
 We first review a free boson on a circle and look into its modular invariance in special cases.
-Then, we make further investigations on other possibilities.
+In this section, we study modular invariant partition functions more in details.
+We also refer the reader to \cite[\S10,\S17]{francesco2012conformal} and \cite[\S8]{Blumenhagen:2009zz}.

-When we consider the torus partition function, it should always be modular invariant because it is a consequence of torus geometry.
-Nonetheless, it is non-trivial to see in some cases.
+When we consider the torus partition function, it should always be modular invariant because of torus geometry.
+Nonetheless, it is non-trivial to see some cases.
 Instead, the modular invariance gives us some useful information, which can be seen in \S\ref{sec:orbif-part-funct}.